mahadevans87/mockatron/README.md

 ## Dynamic Resource definitions

-Here is a simple example of a `products.json` file
+Here is a simple example of a `products.json` file that should reside in the same directory as the main.json file.

 ```
 {